jfmengels/elm-review-simplify/.github/ISSUE_TEMPLATE/new-rule-idea.md

 ---
-name: New rule idea
+name: New simplification idea
-about: Propose a new rule idea
+about: Propose a new simplification idea
 title: ''
 labels: ''
 assignees: ''